WillTarte/COMP442-Compiler/docs/Assignment2/ASSIGNMENT2.md

 The grammar is not LL(1) because:
 ARRAYSIZE has a first set conflict.
 [X] Remove ambiguity EXPR has a first set conflict.
-FACTOR has a first set conflict.
+[X] Remove ambiguity between relExpr and arithExpr FACTOR has a first set conflict.
+[X] remove ambiguity between variable and functionCall (merge rept-functionCall0 and rept-variable0 & remove ambiguity)
 FUNCDECL has a first set conflict.
 FUNCHEAD has a first set conflict.
 IDNEST has a first set conflict.